CHAMPIONSHIP BOUND: Clarion Earns Third Consecutive State Playoff Shutout to Punch Ticket to PIAA Title Game

 Tanner Miller, who opened the inning by reaching on an error, scored on a fielder’s choice groundout by Weber.
 Dawson Smail followed with a sacrifice fly that scored Matt Alston for a 2-0 lead.

-Clarion tacked on another run in the bottom of the sixth on a RBI single by Dawson Smail that brought home Dauntae Girvan.
+Clarion tacked on another run in the bottom of the sixth on an RBI single by Dawson Smail that brought home Dauntae Girvan.

 With this string of shutouts, one is enough.